 How Long Before You Can Put Furniture On New Concrete?

 Yes, we know you are anxious to start relaxing on your brand-new concrete patio.
 But you’ll just have to wait – experts say you can walk on a poured patio within 24 hours but recommend 2 days.
 They say to wait 7 to 10 days before adding patio furniture.
-At 28 days, your patio will be fully cured.
+In 28 days, your patio will be fully cured.

 A cement patio will last for years – decades even, with little to no maintenance.
 But when it’s first poured, a cement patio is a little needy.
 Curing is the action taken to maintain moisture and temperature in a newly poured patio.
 Here’s the American Cement Institute’s Guide on curing.